jeffmerrick/typeframe/website/docs/px-88/software-setup/battery-notifications.md

 # Battery Notifications Setup

 :::warning[WIP]
-This is a work in progress, it doesn't seem to be currently working correctly.
+This is a work in progress; it doesn't seem to be currently working correctly.
 :::

 The idea here is to have a background service that monitors the battery status from the Power Management HAT and sends desktop notifications when the battery is low.